Stanwell School

-Stanwell School was previously Penarth County Grammar School prior to becoming a comprehensive.
+Stanwell School was previously Penarth County Grammar School prior to becoming a comprehensive school.

 History

 A Victorian beginning

 The school originally opened in 1897 as Penarth Grammar School and was founded by Joe Carolan during the rapid Victorian expansion of the Penarth, Cogan, Llandough and Dinas Powys areas following the building of Cardiff and Penarth docks to handle the burgeoning South Wales coal trade.
 Between 1891 and 1901 the population of the town expanded from 12,000 to over 15,000 people and the need for a new school was paramount.

 The school was established for both boys and girls at a time when most British grammar schools were single sex establishments and few girls were even expected to complete a grammar school education.
 However, within the school the sexes remained segregated during the working day with separate school entrances, classrooms, teaching staff and playground areas.
 The girls' curriculum included only reading, writing, arithmetic and sewing, but the boys instead studied the sciences, Latin and ancient Greek.
 All children left school at the age of fourteen until the educational reforms introduced by the Conservative government's Education Board President Rab Butler in his Education Act 1944.

 Initially the only building on the site was the original school building that still stands, facing onto Archer Road, the headmaster's private residence on the corner of Archer and Stanwell roads (later used as a home by the resident caretaker) and a small chapel building that was later converted into a physics laboratory during the 1940s.

 In the early years the school roll was bolstered by the children from Radyr, Morganstown, Whitchurch and Rhiwbina where there was no secondary school.
 The nine mile steam train journey to Penarth Grammar and St Cyres Secondary Modern was easier and quicker than the road journey to any closer Cardiff schools.
 Penarth served the County of Glamorgan, whereas Cardiff schools only served those within the city limits.
 The situation only changed in 1968 when Radyr's own secondary school was built and the direct rail link was removed by the Beeching Axe.
 With the introduction of comprehensive schools, there was no further need to travel outside Cardiff to the County Grammar School.

 During the second world war, the school took in evacuees from other parts of the UK.
 Pupils from Whitchurch continued to travel from Cardiff despite air raids and bombing.
 There was also a barrage balloon unit posted on the playing field, and pupils were allocated local houses to run to in the event of an air raid.